petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 serviceCollection.AddEventHandlerPipeline<TEvent>(pipeline);
 ```
 > [!NOTE]
-> All registered pipelines, including those created from `IEventHandler<TEvent>` registrations, can be obtained from the DI container by resolving `PipelineRegistry` (allowing to obtain all pipelines for an event `ImmutableArray<IPipeline> PipelineRegistry.Get(Type eventType)`)
+> All registered pipelines, including those created from `IEventHandler<TEvent>` registrations, can be obtained from the DI container by resolving `PipelineRegistry` (allowing to obtain all pipelines for an event `ImmutableArray<EventPipeline> PipelineRegistry.Get(Type eventType)`).
+Additionally, `PipelineRegistry.Get(string name)` returns a pipeline by its handler name, and `PipelineRegistry.GetHandlerNames<TEvent>()` returns all handler names registered for an event type.

 ### Keyed Handlers

  `Add*EventHandler<TEvent, THandler>` and `AddEventHandlerPipeline<TEvent>` support optional parameter `eventBrokerKey`.
 These handlers are used when event is published by event broker instance with the same key.
+The optional `handlerName` parameter is used to identify handlers in [persistent event processing](#handler-names).

 ## Publishing Events

 Events are published by `IEventBroker.Publish` method.

 Events can be published after given time interval with `IEventBroker.PublishDeferred` method.

+`IEventBroker.Shutdown()` can be called to stop the event broker from processing events.
+It signals the cancellation token passed to handlers and stops the internal consumer loop.

 > [!WARNING]
 > `PublishDeferred` may not be accurate and may perform badly if large amount of deferred messages are scheduled.
 It runs a new task that in turn uses `Task.Delay` and then publishes the event.